Sheriff confirms victim IDs in fatal fire

 Humansville fire chief John Hopkins told the BH-FP via text he had “turned that over to the (police department) and fire marshal’s office.”

+Asked about other injuries related to the fire, the chief said he wasn’t aware of any.

-Humansville police chief Justin Weathers did not return multiple requests for comment Tuesday and Wednesday.
+Humansville police chief Justin Weathers did not return multiple requests for comment Tuesday, Wednesday or Thursday.

-Read more about the fire and the investigation in an upcoming issue of the BH-FP or online at BolivarMoNews.com.
+A bake sale benefiting the Lamoreaux family is at 10 a.m.
+Saturday, June 6, at the Humansville Dollar General.

+Organizer Amy Arbuckle told the BH-FP Friday she’s expecting a good turnout to help the family.

 (0) comments